Skip to main content

 Save a draftSave work in progress

-Publish a project versionCreate a reusable version of the project
+Publish a versionCreate a reusable project release

 Publishing does not automatically run pipelines.
 After deployment, you can schedule pipelines independently for each fabric.
+Schedules are associated with deployments, not published versions.

 Save a draft